raspants/Admin-menu/README.md

 - Avoids the nead to re-srot the entire array after each insertion
 - Efficiently insert new card while keeping the array sorted.
 ```

+## Summary

+This project demonstrates mamory management, input validation and file persistance for an access contorl system.

+- Modular design for easy maintenance and testing.
+- Suports dynamic scaling of data.
+- Emphasizes Safety operations and user-frendly interactions.

 Potential improvements